asgardius/midori-school/README.md

 Almost nothing.
 If you want to know game plot, you can read it separately as an ebook

+# Why your game looks like a Paul Klee Painting?

+Because Midori Asgardius loves fireworks.
+You know, because this is a Genshin Killer

-# About Falcighol Setalth Anticheat System
+# About Falcighol Stealth Anticheat System

 This game is the first to use Falcighol Stealth Anticheat, an anticheat system based on integrity check which is part of game code.
 Some player actions will trigger an integrity check, if checksum match, you can play without issues.
 If checksum mismatch, game will crash.
 You can use memory scanners to check current game data, but you must avoid changing some value, otherwise checksum will fail and this game will crash.
 Popful Mail for Sega CD has a similar anticheat system, and cheaters must change unchecked variables to cheat without crashing that game (hp meter is only checked value on that game, but you can set infinite ressurrect elixir instead).
 A 4 player LAN mode is planned.
 This anticheat system will be used at Asgardius Online MMO (that game may be ready at Half Life 4 release day)